Sweeten up your scones with this easy recipe for Iced Raspberry Scones. They are ideal for a breakfast treat or Sunday brunch.

 The key is to cut the butter into dry ingredients until it looks similar to bread crumbs.
 After that, you really just mix in the other ingredients with a wooden spoon – simple!

 After that, you roll out the dough, spread over the filling, roll it up like a cinnamon roll, and cut them out.

 Roll the dough up tightly starting from the longer side.

 Slice the dough into 8 rounds and place them on a parchment lined cookie tray.
-Brush the top of scones with milk then put in place in preheated over and bake for 20 minutes.
+Brush the top of scones with milk then put in place in preheated oven and bake for 20 minutes.

 Let scones cool for 10 minutes before glazing.

 - Don’t soften your butter.
 Cold butter gives scones a higher rise.
 If it’s hot in your kitchen, freeze your butter before making scones.